Short stories on pain (PartA):

 Pain is an emotional experience we suffered quite frequently.
 It may originate from various parts of our body and there are multiple causes which account for the different extent of the pain we feel.
 Sometimes, I imagine it as the flame right burning on the snow, where the flame is the pathogen and snow is our body.
 As the pain stay longer, the frailer we became.
 However, the mechanism lying behind the pain we feel is such a maze, where the flame comes from does not imply the exact location we feel the pain comes from (usually happen in visceral pain).
 Moreover, the pathway of pain can vary from one another.

-One example of the mechanism lying behind the pain we feel is starting from the tissue damage, moving on to the activation of pain receptor, electrical signal delivering, and finally sent to the thalamus.
+One example of the mechanism lying behind the pain is starting from the tissue damage, moving on to the activation of pain receptor, electrical signal delivering, and finally sent to the thalamus.
 The thalamus could be imagined as a buffer, where commands the signal to be later sent to different parts of the brain.
 The reason why we might feel depressed or suffered from pain is due to the operation of our brain.
 Usually, the signal sent to the thalamus would later be delivered to the somatosensory cortex, frontal cortex and limbic system, which is responsible for our physical feelings, how we think and the emotion sensation respectively.
 Regardless of how we feel the pain, the response of every person is actually quite different from one another.
 So, what are the differences could it be?
 And where are these different responses come from?
 Here I think it might be nice to divide into two aspects to make the idea more clear: 1) Different types of pain we suffered.
 2) Different intrinsic characteristics of individuals.

 Complicated influential factors of pain